bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     Bugzilla pages for all users, including Admins.
 Used in the event of site maintenance or outage situations.

-    .. note:: Although regular log-in capability is disabled while :param:`shutdownhtml`
-       is enabled, safeguards are in place to protect the unfortunate admin who loses connection to Bugzilla.
-Should this happen to you, go directly to the :file:`editparams.cgi` (by typing the URL in manually, if necessary).
-Doing this will prompt you to log in, and your name/password will be accepted here (but nowhere else).

-       .. todo:: Is this still true?
-The editparams.cgi code seems to call using LOGIN_REQUIRED in the conventional manner...

 announcehtml
     Any text in this field will be displayed at the top of every HTML page in this Bugzilla installation.
 The text is not wrapped in any